PlaidCloud/website/content/en/docs/concepts/services-networking/dns-pod-service.md

 ### Pod's DNS Policy

 DNS policies can be set on a per-pod basis.
-Currently Kubernetes supports the following pod-specific DNS policies.
+Currently PlaidCloud supports the following pod-specific DNS policies.
 These policies are specified in the `dnsPolicy` field of a Pod Spec.